therealOri/twish/README.md

 <br />

 # Ussage
-> I will give you soem steps on how to use this script if you are on Windows and some extra help if on linux for permissions.
+> I will give you some steps on how to use this script if you are on Windows and some extra help if on linux for permissions.
 I couldn't be asked to re-write this script in batch/.bat.
 If you know how and script in `.bat` then please contribute and make a pull request.
 I'd love to have a bat and a .sh version of this script for those on any platform.
 (If you know how to script and make this work on mac then by all means, make a pull request too).
 __ __

 <br />